nicolo-ribaudo/yarn-plugin-conditions/README.md

 # `@yarnpkg/plugin-conditions`

 This Yarn 3 plugin adds support for the `condition:` [protocol](https://yarnpkg.com/features/protocols).
 It can be used for conditionally selecting a dependency version depending on a specific flag.
+Additionally, it can be use to optionally include or exclude some `package.json` fields using the new `"conditions"` field.

-The conditions are toggled based on a corresponding environment flag.
+Conditions are toggled based on a corresponding environment flag.

 > ⚠️ Only CommonJS dependencies are supported at the moment.